deanbushmiller/CEH-bootcamp/README.md

 # FILES
 ## They are not perfect, if you have constructive ideas on improvement email me.
-## You do not need these files to attend class; they will be presented in class.
+## You do not need these files to attend class.
-## I do make changes and trim down these files at class time due to the compressed schedule of covering a 30-hour class in 8 hours
+## I do make changes and trim down these files at class time due to the compressed schedule of covering a 40-hour class in 16 hours / (8hrs for 2-day BC)
 ## These files are meant as a START to your CEH exam preparation
 ## There are many links in the mindmaps to O' books so that can focus on GREAT readings
 ## You must learn and study the details yourself